AuroraTheAvali/RivalsofAetherAP/README.md

 Planned Features:
 Actual Logic (I need more testing for the abyss waves checks) (current logic is only for the aethereal gates and story mode stages)
-An option to choose your starting character (you currently have to use Starting Inventory) Toggle for certain game mechanics (Move Types (aerials, specials, etc.) parrying and airdodges) Traps (maybe)
+Traps (maybe)